ArthurConmy/arthurconmy.github.io/docs/_posts/2022-11-27-automatic-circuit-discovery.md

 2.: this automated approach assumes that the "units" of interpretability are the attention heads and MLPs.
 However, both induction heads and the head classes in the IOI paper are strong examples of cases where individual heads are not the correct unit to study model behavior with, as several heads are identical (and should be grouped together).
 Not aggregating components is a problem when we want to produce explanation that have clean human causal graphs, for example for verification by <a href="https://static1.squarespace.com/static/6114773bd7f9917b7ae4ef8d/t/6364a036f9da3316ac793f56/1667539011553/causal-scrubbing">causal scrubbing</a>.

+<h2> Footnotes </h2>

+[^fn1]: the code has struggled in Google Colab for me, if you have access to a better machine you may see performance improvements.
+If you are interested in collaborating on improving the state of this code, please reach out.

-[^fn1]: There is a lot of freedom in choosing the baseline dataset.
+[^fn2]: there is a lot of freedom in choosing the baseline dataset.
 The reason we need a different dataset at all is that this is essential for verifying the <a href="https://en.wikipedia.org/wiki/The_Book_of_Why#Chapter_1:_The_Ladder_of_Causation">causal</a> role of model components.